acw414/eLISA/README.md

 ## Acknowledgements

 We would like to thank **Dr. Emily Curd and Daniel Chavez at UCLA** for the inspiration for this project.
-Thier continued support and guidence over 10 weeks introduced us to bioinformatics and made this project possible.
+Their continued support and guidance over 10 weeks introduced us to bioinformatics and made this project possible.